Mary Ann Glendon: Personal life

 In 1964 Glendon contracted a civil marriage with an attorney and settled in Chicago.
 They divorced in 1966.
 In 1970 she married Edward R. Lev, a labor lawyer.
 Glendon and Lev remained together until Lev's death in 2013.
 Glendon has three daughters.

+Public lectures

+In 1992, Glendon delivered the seventh Erasmus Lecture, titled Tradition and Creativity in Culture and Law, sponsored by First Things magazine and the Institute on Religion and Public Life.
+In her address, Glendon examined the relationship between tradition and innovation in law and culture, arguing that societies draw their vitality from the balance between inherited moral frameworks and creative adaptation.
+The lecture reflected her ongoing interest in human rights, jurisprudence, and the moral foundations of democratic life.